XJay18/ChineseTextClassification/README.md

 - Author: **[XJay18](https://github.com/XJay18)**
 - Last Updated Time: **July, 2020**

+---

 ## Overview
 This repo is originally an assignment for my NLP course.
 The objective of this assignment is to perform a *Chinese text classification task* on a Chinese text dataset.

-This dataset contains a training split with 20000 samples and a validation split with 2000 samples.
-A typical sample has the following form: `data_id|label|text` where the original labels are in the set of {0,1,4}.
-Label 0,1,4 stands for *normal words*, *abusive words* and *pornographic words* respectively.
-The goal is to classify a text sample into a positive sample (which belongs to pornography `4`) or a negative sample (which belongs to normal `0` or abuse `1`).
-Therefore, the classification task can effectively be treated as a *binary classification task*.
+A typical sample in the dataset may have the following form: `data_id\tlabel\ttext`.
+However you can easily modify the code to suit your own dataset format.
+For example, your dataset has the format of `data_id\ttext\tlabel` or `label|text` , etc. You can search `# Specify your data format here. #` in this repo to customize the code.

-#### Best F1-Score
+#### Best F1-Score (Example on a private dataset)
 The best performance on the val dataset is achieved with `BERT`.

 Below is the experiments and its corresponding performance.
 Best results are in **bold**.